Google developing new messaging app - WSJ

-Dec 22 (Reuters) - Google, part of Alphabet Inc, is building a new mobile messaging application to better compete with rival services such as those offered by Facebook Inc , the Wall Street Journal reported.
+(Reuters) - Google, part of Alphabet Inc (GOOGL.O), is building a new mobile messaging application to better compete with rival services such as those offered by Facebook Inc (FB.O), The Wall Street Journal reported.

 The new service would tap into Google's artificial intelligence know-how, integrating chatbots, or software programs that answer questions, inside a messaging app, the Journal reported on Tuesday, citing people familiar with the matter. (on.wsj.com/1NBajmA)